 Telephone and emails as our primary means throughout our time together – in the U.S. and during the tour.

 We will add the “WhatsApp” to supplement group communication.
-Details on its use will be provided in the Final Preparation Checklist and in the Guest’s Expedition Field Guide.
+Details on its use will be provided in the Final Preparation Checklist and in the Field Guide App.

-Additionally, we will conduct 45-minute Zoom calls once a month starting on or about 22 Feb 2026 and continuing into May 2026.
+Additionally, we will conduct 45-minute Zoom calls once a month starting on or about 30 July 2026 and continuing into April 2027.
 The objectives are: